yihan1998/yihan1998.github.io/_posts/2024-03-09-linux-system-call.md

 # What are system calls and why do we need them

 System calls are the interface exposed by the Kernel for communication between the user programs and certain Kernel services.
+These services include but not limited to time, file, and network.
+They are implemented within the Kernel for reliability, portability, and security.

+* Reliability

+* Portability

+* Security

 The fundamental reason of having system calls is that programs running in the user mode need to leverage these services which require higher level of priviledge.